openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/ArkData/cj-apis-values_bucket.md

-# ohos.values_bucket (Data Set)
+# ohos.data.values_bucket

-A ValuesBucket is a collection of data that developers insert into a database, transmitted in key-value pairs.
+A ValuesBucket is a collection of data that developers insert into a database, transmitted in the form of key-value pairs.

 ## Import Module